lessp/revery-graphql-hooks/README.md

 # Revery GraphQL Hooks

-A library for easy handling of GraphQL within Revery.
+A library for easy handling of GraphQL within Revery using [graphql_ppx](https://github.com/reasonml-community/graphql_ppx).

 ## Table of Contents